 Sweet haw is one of those plant types which aren’t very susceptible to pests and diseases.

 However, it may get affected by aphids, scales, or borers.
-For control use Neem Oil.
+For control use natural Neem oil for plants.

 Rarely, the plant may develop cankers or powdery mildew.